SparrowBrain/Playnite.PlayNext/README.md

 #### Attribute Scores
 Adds up score to the game score using the different attribute scores calculated by playtime / recent order.

+#### Series Scores
+Same as attribute scores, except it's weighted by the order in the series.
+The first game in the series gets the maximum score, while the last one gets the smallest score.
+Order in series can be either release date or sorting name.

 #### Critic Score
 Just adds the game's critic score to the score.
 Zero if game has no critic score.